tinayang3024/ECE1724F1-Team-Project/README.md

 - Account API

-  - Create a new account or update existing account name or limit
+  - Create a new account or update existing account name or limit, username must exist in the database for this query to succeed

     - URL: `/create_or_update_account`

     - METHOD: POST

+    - RETURNS: The account id of the created/updated account

     - Example Request Body (as `web::Form`):
       ```rust